-In order to maintain symbiosis of gut microbiome, we should eat healthy foods and avoid the abuse of antibiotics.
+In order to maintain symbiosis of the gut microbiome, we should eat healthy foods and avoid the abuse of antibiotics.

 MEDITERRANEAN DIET VERSUS WESTERN DIET

-Western diets do not have much fiber and have more red meat, animal fat, sweets and salts which may result in gut microbiome dysbiosis.
+Western diets do not have much fiber and have more red meat, animal fat, sweets, and salts which may result in gut microbiome dysbiosis.

 INDOXYL SULPHATE, A UREMIC TOXIN ORIGINATED FROM THE HUMAN GUT

 The consequence of increased dietary intake of animal protein includes not only urea accumulation but also gut microbiome alteration of the host.
 In simpler terms, this means a buildup of toxins the kidney can’t filter when it’s impaired and weakened digestive function.